Being with Horses

 Why horses ?

 Their large eyes and sensitivity to body language allow them to notice even subtle shifts in a person’s mood.
+Studies show that horses can sense changes in energy and stress levels, often responding in calming ways when they detect sadness or anxiety.In equine therapy, this intuitive connection helps individuals explore their emotions in a safe, non-judgmental space.

 Julie Smith

-Equine therapist/ Reg. social worker
+Equine therapist/ Registered social worker

 Poppy - Compassion